 1. Pain is the last symptom of dysfunction.
 A patient’s back is often restricted or unstable for months or years before it presents as a problem and they show up in a chiropractor’s office.
 In addition, the absence of pain is not health.
 While medication may be needed, if you take a pill and the pain goes away, the dysfunction that caused it still persists.
 Muscle, ligament and joint injuries often occur as a result of long-term bio-mechanical dysfunction, sometimes from past injuries, making the area more susceptible to future injury.

 2. Athletes use chiropractors to stay well and perform better, not just for the occasional injury.
 Athletes choose chiropractors because we are movement specialists.
-Chiropractors were spotted all over the Olympic coverage this year, and top athletes such as Michael Jordan, Tiger Woods, Michael Phelps, Tom Brady, Evander Holyfield, and Arnold Schwarzenegger have all been proud patients of chiropractors.
+Chiropractors were spotted all over the Olympic coverage in past years, and top athletes such as Michael Jordan, Tiger Woods, Michael Phelps, Tom Brady, Evander Holyfield, and Arnold Schwarzenegger have all been proud patients of chiropractors.
 Female athletes also benefit from chiropractic care.
 Dr. Mike Foudy team chiropractor for the Women’s World Cup Championship Team in 1994 states “all but one member of the team received regular chiropractic care during their training and on the days of their matches.
 Chiropractic adjustments balanced their spine, removed nerve pressure and optimized the function of their bodies.
 They felt like they healed quicker from injuries and that the care gave them a competitive edge.”
 These days it’s far more common than not for major athletes and sports teams to keep chiropractors nearby to help prevent injuries, speed injury recovery, improve balance and coordination, and give them a greater competitive edge.